SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/05_graphit_debugging.md

 -  CSV

 -  XML
 -  Profiler, profiles the performance of the Graphic code and sets the run time of each Graphit section.
-Note that after the Profiler is selected for the first time, it automatically runs.</p>
+Note that after the Profiler is selected for the first time, it runs automatically.</p>
 </td>
 </tr>
 </tbody>